Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 **Interviewer:** How do you approach classification problems?

 As an interviewee, before I had the chance to sit on the other side of the table, I thought these questions were ill posed.
-"What an overly vague question", I would think to myself.
-"What was the point?", I'd say.
 However, now that I've interviewed scores of applicants, I see the value in this type of question.
 It shows several things about the interviewee:
 1. How they react on their feet
 2. If they ask probing questions
 3. How they go about attacking a problem